Research

 Housing as Suicide Prevention for U.S. Veterans

-Evidence revealed that stable housing reduces suicide risk by providing both safety and continuity of care.
-Results underscore housing policy as a frontline suicide-prevention strategy, highlighting the urgent need to treat housing security as part of public health.
+This research finds that stable housing reduces veteran suicide risk by providing both physical safety and continuity of care.
+The results position housing security as a frontline suicide-prevention strategy and a public-health priority, not solely a social service.

 Loneliness, Cognitive Lapses, and Suicide Risk in Older Adults

-Ongoing fieldwork in Brownsville, Brooklyn, is tracking daily patterns of loneliness, memory lapses, and mood among older adults living alone.
-Early observations show that cognitive lapses often precede spikes in suicidal thoughts.
-By combining digital tools with in-person check-ins, the project is testing practical ways to detect warning signs before crisis points.
+Ongoing fieldwork in Brownsville, Brooklyn tracks daily patterns of loneliness, memory lapses, and mood among older adults living alone.
+Early observations indicate that cognitive lapses often precede increases in suicidal thinking.
+The study combines digital check-ins with in-person contact to test practical ways to detect warning signs before a crisis point.

 Recalibrating PTSD Screening and Prediction